PetukkaS/petukkas.github.io/docs/02_fysiikka/01_lukiofysiikka/lukiofysiikka_aihepiiri_01/lukiofsyiikka_aihe_01.md

 ---
-title: Subfolder 2 Testpage 1
+title: Lukiofysiikka aihe 01
 layout: default
-parent: Fysiikka
+parent: Lukiofysiikka aihepiiri 1
 katex: true
 ---

-Subfolder 2, subpage 1
+Ensimmäinen lukiofysiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$